museum4punkt0/entermuseum4punkt0-deployment/README.md

 - Ansible's [YAML reference](https://docs.ansible.com/ansible/2.8/YAMLSyntax.html)

-## Testing with Vagrant

-[Vagrant](https://www.vagrantup.com/) is a tool that provides virtual machines for various operating systems and virtualization solutions.
-The project folder contains a `Vagrantfile` that defines a virtual machine that can be used to test the included routines.
-Given that you have Vagrant installed and configured on the workstation, you can

-    vagrant up

-to create and start that virtual machine.
-The other two commonly needed subcommands are `halt` and `destroy`.

-Mind that ResearchSpace requires quiet a lot of resources and it might heavily impact the performance of your workstation.

 ## Initial setup of a remote host

 The Docker daemon will be configured to use the `btrfs` volume driver and thus